 |Avg. bars in Trade||6.7||–|

 The strategy shows 0.34 MAR (CAR/Max.
 DD) versus 0.10 for SPY total return buy and hold and clearly outperforms the benchmark on a risk-adjusted basis but also in absolute returns terms.
-The strategy gained 8.3% in 2008 and +15.2% in 2011.
+The strategy gained 3.1% in 2008 and +15.2% in 2011.
 There were only two losing years and largest loss was -3.7% in 2002.

 Backtest results (Click on image to enlarge.)

 This strategy is available for sale to hedge funds and professional traders.
 Click here for the strategy section.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.